thi-ng/umbrella/packages/metrics/README.md

 ## About

-Utilities for computing & aggregating value metrics (mean, min/max, sd), incl. support for circular domains.
+Utilities for computing & aggregating value metrics (mean, median, min/max, sd), incl. support for circular domains.

 ## Status

-**BETA** - possibly breaking changes forthcoming
+**STABLE** - used in production

 [Search or submit any issues for this package](https://github.com/thi-ng/umbrella/issues?q=%5Bmetrics%5D+in%3Atitle)